The Shadow of Night

 The work as a whole treats the theme of inspired melancholy, the concept that "melecholia" is not merely a negative state, but rather allows for deep and searching thought, self-examination, and study of the world.
 While humans often devote their daylight hours to trivial distractions, the night allows serious contemplation.
 Critics have linked the poem to a strain of abstruse and esoteric Renaissance thought on "Saturnian" melancholy.
-"No pen can anything eternal write, / That is not steep'd in humor of the night" (lines 376-7).
+"No pen can anything eternal write, / That is not steep'd in humor of the night" (lines 376–7).

 The poem is divided into two parts, the Hymnus in Noctem and the Hymnus in Cynthiam.
 The first section of the poem appeals to Night as a primordial goddess, in the spirit of the hymns of Orpheus.
 In the poem's second half, the portrait of the moon goddess Cynthia represents Queen Elizabeth I, and comprises the type of hagiographic personification that was common in the later Elizabethan era.

 Algernon Charles Swinburne noted that though it is his first published poem, The Shadow of Night already expresses Chapman's sense of rejection; Swinburne described the poem as "full of loud and angry complaints of neglect and slight, endured at the hands of an unthankful and besotted generation."
 The poem appears to contain an autobiographical reference, indicating that Chapman served in a military campaign in the Dutch Republic under Sir Francis Vere, in the 1591-2 period.
-Part of the poem was written about the siege of Knodsenburg just outside of Nijmegen that took place between 15–25 July 1591.
+Part of the poem was written about the siege of Knodsenburg just outside of Nijmegen that took place between 15 and 25 July 1591.
 There Vere helped defeat the Spanish force under the Duke of Parma:

 The modern composer Harrison Birtwistle composed an orchestral piece (2001) which he titled The Shadow of the Night after Chapman's poem.